a2stuff/a2d/CONTRIBUTING.md

 ### Disassembly

 Pure disassembly changes take place in the `disasm` branch, which builds identically to the original.
-The `master` branch is based on `disasm`.
-(NOTE: Some disassembly has been done in `master` and should be 'upstreamed', time permitting.)
+The `main` branch is based on `disasm`.
+(NOTE: Some disassembly has been done in `main` and should be 'upstreamed', time permitting.)

 Disassembly efforts include: